 Time of Payment of Claims.
-Benefits payable under the policy for any loss, other than loss for which this policy provides any periodic payment, will be paid within thirty (30) days upon Our receipt of due written proof of the loss.
-Subject to Our receipt of due written proof of loss, all accrued benefits for loss for which this Policy provides periodic payment will be paid at the expiration of each month during the continuance of the period for which We are liable and any balance remaining unpaid upon termination of liability will be paid upon receipt of such proof.
+All benefits payable under the policy for any loss, other than loss for which this policy provides any periodic payment, will be paid within thirty (30) days after receipt of due written proof of such loss.

 Entire Contract; Changes.
 The Policy, the Policyholder Application, and any attached Riders or Amendments make up the entire contract.
-All statements made on any Application will be considered representations and not warranties.
+In the absence of fraud, all statements made on any Application will be considered representations and not warranties.
 No Written statement made by You will be used in any contest unless a copy of the statement is furnished to You or Your representative.